nguyentoanit/ci-cd-simple/readme.md

 ### Idea
 After you Build environment for server sucessfully.
 1. Create an API Pull source code automatically has method is POST ([index.php](index.php)): To call bash script file and send message to Chatwork.
 2. Create and bash script file: Pull latest source code from Git server (Backlog) and run Database migration tool (Flyway).
-I have written a example (bash_deploy.sh).
+I have written an example (bash_deploy.sh).
 3. Create ssh key by nginx user (www-data user) and add public key to Backlog server.
 - Create a ssh key by nginx user :